-Nikon D1 versus Nikon D500
+Nikon D1 vs D500

-The Nikon D1 and the Nikon D500 are two digital cameras that were revealed to the public, respectively, in June 1999 and January 2016.
+The Nikon D1 and the Nikon D500 are two digital cameras that were officially introduced, respectively, in June 1999 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D1 has a resolution of 2.6 megapixel, whereas the D500 provides 20.7 MP.
+The D1 has a resolution of 2.6 megapixels, whereas the D500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably smaller (30 percent) than the Nikon D1.
 Moreover, the D500 is markedly lighter (22 percent) than the D1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 As can be seen in the images above, the D1 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the D500, Nikon provides the MB-D17 vertical grip as an optional accessory (see here on ebay).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.